ANUBHAV07-hub/CodeHack/README.md

 31) GenericMethod1 -------is Java Generics problem where we learn how to create generic methods and when to use them.
 32) Sort1 -------is Java Sort problem where we learn how to use Comparator to sort by comparing between cgpa or roll no or id or name etc.
 33) Inheritance1 -------is Java InheritanceI problem where we learn the concept of inheritance.
+34) Inheritance2 -------is Java InheritanceII problem where we learn how to implement inheritance.